 Free WiFi or computer access

-Almost all good hostels provide free Wifi, and given most peoples dependence on being connected this is a great reason to consider them.
-Some hostels also provide computer facilities which is handy incase you are travelling electronics free.
+Almost all good hostels provide free Wifi and given most people’s dependence on being connected this is a great reason to consider them.
+Some hostels also provide computer facilities which are handy in case you are travelling electronics-free.